-Lead Astray: Methodology
+Lead Astray in Ohio: Methodology

 Calculations of lead poisoned children in this report were based upon the results of the Third National Health and Nutrition Examination Survey (Phase 2, 1991-1994), as described in the Centers for Disease Control and Prevention's "Update: Blood Lead Levels - United States, 1991-1994" in the Morbidity and Mortality Weekly Report (February 21, 1997, Vol. 46, No. 7).
 Prevalence rates were adjusted to account for findings reported in the Morbidity and Morality Weekly Report (Sept.
 12, 2003, Vol. 52, No. SS-10) "Surveillance for Elevated Blood Lead Levels Among Children - United States, 1997-2001."
 Population, income, and housing statistics were acquired from the United States Census 2000, Summary File 3.

 According to the study discussed in the CDC's reports, the best indicators for lead poisoning risk of children are income level and age of housing, with percentages of poisoned children increasing as income gets lower and housing gets older.
 The study measured income in Poverty to Income Ratios (PIR), which is the ratio of total family income to the poverty threshold.
 Low income was defined as PIR <= 1.300, middle income as PIR 1.301-3.500, and high income as PIR >=3.501.
 The study also used three housing ranges, which roughly correspond to periods in which household lead usage changed.
 Old housing was built before 1946, medium-aged houses were built between 1946 and 1973, and new housing was built after 1973.